-Each of the foregoing actions by a seller for commercial purposes constitutes a trademark infringement under U.S. law and the law in many countries and may lead to action being undertaken in defense of its legal rights by ZMC.
+Each of the foregoing by a seller for commercial purposes constitutes a trademark infringement under U.S. law in many countries and may lead to action being undertaken in defense of its legal rights by ZMC.

 Further explanation of each of the above three grounds for legal action are set forth below.